vaibhavsagar/resume/resume.md

 ## Experience ##

-### Senior Software Engineer at Mercury \hfill March 2022--Present
+### Senior Software Engineer at Mercury \hfill March 2022--June 2023

 - Building the best banking stack for startups \hfill _Haskell & Nix_
+- Worked on the Support Product and Growth teams
+- Implemented features including seamless customer reimbursement, "magic" links for new applicants, recipient invites, and queued payments to recipients

 ### Software Engineer II at KeyMe Locksmiths \hfill May 2020--February 2022

 - Part of the Control Systems team working on the kiosk codebase \hfill _Python & Haskell_
-- Implemented a memory-monitoring service for our kiosks
+- Built a memory-monitoring service for our kiosks
-- Enabled audit logging of shell sessions to meet a tight PCI compliance deadline
 - Implemented support for the Ingenico iUC285 reader, enabling our kiosks to accept contactless and chip insert payments